Big Island, Hawaii, USA travel guide

 Local Insights

 • Never take lava rocks or sand from the island.
-It's considered bad luck (Pele's Curse) and is disrespectful to Hawaiian culture.
+It's considered bad luck (Pele's Curse) and is also illegal.
+Leave nature as you found it.

 • Learn a few basic Hawaiian phrases like 'Aloha' (hello/goodbye/love) and 'Mahalo' (thank you).
-Locals appreciate the effort.
+Locals appreciate the effort and it can enhance your interactions.

 Frequently Asked Questions

-Do I really need to rent a car for a solo trip to the Big Island?
+Do I really need a 4WD for the Big Island?

 What's the best way to see the active lava flows?